Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-• Look at step 15 and input the parameters including the solution interval derived in the last part to this step.
-We want to derive phase only solutions!
+• Refer to step 15 and enter the parameters, including the solution interval obtained in the previous part of this step.
+We aim to derive phase only solutions.

 ### 15) Derive phase self-calibration solutions